|

 During the 1970s, historians began to question why history books largely ignored women's contributions to society.
 In 1978, the Education Task Force of the Sonoma County (California) Commission on the Status of Women, recognizing that concern, persuaded a local school district to hold a Women's History Week to promote the teaching of women's history.
 The group scheduled the event for the week of March 8 in an effort to connect the week to International Women's Day.
 The week's activities were so popular that other schools soon began planning special Women's History Week programs as well.
 In 1981, responding to the growing popularity of the event, Congress passed a resolution making Women's History Week a national celebration.
 In 1987, Congress declared the entire month of March National Women's History Month.

-The National Women's History Project has chosen Women’s Art: Women’s Vision as the theme for National Women's History Month 2008.
-That theme is intended to highlight the lives of American women and showcase their accomplishments.
+The National Women's History Project highlights the lives of American women and showcases their accomplishments.
 The lessons below will help you achieve that goal with your students.

 Click on any activity headline to link to a complete teaching resource!
 (Appropriate grade levels for each activity are indicated in parentheses.)
 See the bottom of the page for a list of additional online lessons.